furybee/chrome-tab-modifier/README.md

 * Unique tab
 * Mute the tab

-## Why
+## Why?

 I needed a quick UI element in Chrome to know the environment of the tab, as a Web developer I use local website, the pre-production and the production versions.

-Not easy to find the appropriate tab when your 3 tabs are called "My awesome website".
+Not easy to find the appropriate tab when you have multiple tabs are called "My awesome website".

 I created Tab Modifier to add prefixes to website titles with a specific match.